GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 Temporal data (i.e., regular time series) can be analyzed for periods via standard spectral analysis, such as offered by :doc:`/spectrum1d` and :doc:`/grdfft`.
-However, it is often of interest to examine such periodicities in the time domain.
-To enable such analyses we need to convert our monotonically increasing time coordinates to periodic or cyclic coordinates so that data from many cycles can be stacked, binned, made into histograms, etc.  The **-w** option is a powerful option that can simplify such analyses.
+However, it is often of interest to examine aspects of such periodicities in the time domain.
+To enable such analyses we need to convert our monotonically increasing time coordinates to periodic or *cyclic* coordinates so that data from many cycles can be stacked, binned, displayed in histograms, etc.  Here, **-w** is a powerful option that can simplify such analyses.
 The conversion from input coordinates to wrapped, periodic coordinates follows the simple equation